Public transport

 Urban public transit differs distinctly among Asia, North America, and Europe.
-In Asia, profit-driven, privately owned and publicly traded mass transit and real estate conglomerates predominantly operate public transit systems.
+In Japan, profit-driven, privately owned and publicly traded mass transit and real estate conglomerates predominantly operate public transit systems.
 In North America, municipal transit authorities most commonly run mass transit operations.
-In Europe, both state-owned and private companies predominantly operate mass transit systems.
+In Europe, both state-owned and private companies operate mass transit systems.

-For geographical, historical and economic reasons, differences exist internationally regarding use and extent of public transport.
-While countries in the Old World tend to have extensive and frequent systems serving their old and dense cities, many cities of the New World have more sprawl and much less comprehensive public transport.
+For geographical, historical and economic reasons, differences exist internationally regarding the use and extent of public transport.
 The International Association of Public Transport (UITP) is the international network for public transport authorities and operators, policy decision-makers, scientific institutes and the public transport supply and service industry.
-It has 3,400 members from 92 countries from all over the globe.
+It has over 1,900 members from more than 100 countries from all over the globe.

 In recent years, some high-wealth cities have seen a decline in public transport usage.
 A number of sources attribute this trend to the rise in popularity of remote work, ride-sharing services, and car loans being relatively cheap across many countries.
 Major cities such as Toronto, Paris, Chicago, and London have seen this decline and have attempted to intervene by cutting fares and encouraging new modes of transportation, such as e-scooters and e-bikes.
 Because of the reduced emissions and other environmental impacts of using public transportation over private transportation, many experts have pointed to an increased investment in public transit as an important climate change mitigation tactic.